 Switzerland does not have a specific maritime arbitration procedure.
-It does, however, have a very long tradition of hosting arbitrations of all sorts.
+However, it does have a very long tradition of hosting arbitrations of all sorts.
 For example, the International Chamber of Commerce (ICC) usually administers more arbitrations seated in Switzerland than in any place outside France, where the ICC is based.